 If you've ever perused the home page of iStockphoto.com, you'll see some of the most beautiful photography on display, accented with lovely rounded edges.

-Oh sure, you probably know how to create a soft feathered edge (Soft Edges) but did you know that there's a tool custom-built for creating rounded edges of the sharp-edge variety?
+Oh sure, you probably know how to create a soft feathered edge (node#216) but did you know that there's a tool custom-built for creating rounded edges of the sharp-edge variety?
 It's slightly hidden beneath the Vector Shapes Tool, but it's there.

 Today we'll take a look at how to use the that tool to create edges even iStockphoto would be proud of (which is where these images came from).